How do you prevent pneumonia?

-Common winter infections increase the risk of pneumonia, so practise good hygiene to reduce the spread of germs.
+Common winter viral infections increase the risk of pneumonia, so practise good hygiene to reduce the spread of germs.
 Use a tissue when you cough or sneeze and throw it in the bin straight away.

 There are two types of vaccine available for pneumonia.
-They protect against the most common cause of pneumonia, the bacterium streptococcus pneumoniae.
+They protect against the most common cause of pneumonia, the bacterium Streptococcus pneumoniae.
 They aim to protect people who are at a higher risk from pneumonia, including older people and babies.

 The pneumococcal polysaccharide vaccine (PPV) is for people over 65 and anyone over the age of two who’s in a high-risk group.
 Most adults will only need to have this vaccination once in their life.

 The pneumococcal conjugate vaccine (PCV) is given to all infants by the NHS.
 Babies get their first dose when they’re 2 months old.